Comitology

-Comitology in the European Union refers to a process by which EU law is implemented, modified or adjusted and takes place within "comitology committees" chaired by the European Commission.
+Comitology in the European Union (EU) refers to a process by which EU law is implemented or adjusted by the European Commission working in conjunction with committees of national representatives (at civil service level) from the EU member states, colloquially called "comitology committees".
+These are chaired by the European Commission.
 The official term for the process is committee procedure.
 Comitology committees are part of the EU's broader system of committees that assist in the making, adoption, and implementation of EU laws.

-The Lisbon Treaty reconfigured comitology system, codifying it in Articles 290 and 291 TFEU.
-Article 290 TFEU introduced the delegated act which is now used to amend or supplement EU legislation, whereas beforehand this was also done through comitology.
-Article 291 TFEU continues to provide for implementing acts through comitology.
-Under the EU institutions' 2016 Common Understanding on Delegated Acts, comitology has been re-introduced for the adoption of delegated acts under Article 290 TFEU.
+The Treaty of Lisbon reconfigured comitology system, distinguishing between: